josh-hs-ko/Thesis/README.md

 Ornamental equivalences about horizontal ornaments.

 #### Ornament.Horizontal.Pullback
-`Shape : Functor ḞḢTrans Fam` reflects pullbacks.
+`Shape : Functor ḞḢTrans Fam` and `Erase : Functor Ōrn ḞḢTrans` reflect pullbacks.
+This file can take a long time to typecheck.

 #### Ornament.ParallelComposition
 Parallel composition of ornaments.

 #### Ornament.ParallelComposition.Pullback
-Parallel composition of ornaments, when mapped to `Fam` by the functor `Ind`, forms a pullback.
+Parallel composition of ornaments gives rise to a pullback square in `Ōrn`, which is also a pullback when mapped to `Fam` by the functor `Ind`.
 This file can take a long time to typecheck.

 #### Ornament.ParallelComposition.Swap